Best Clinical RAG Tools for Healthcare

 For teams that prefer managed solutions over self-hosted infrastructure:

 - OpenEvidence provides AI-powered clinical search with peer-reviewed evidence citations.
-It is designed for point-of-care use, with a mobile-friendly interface and real-time access to current clinical guidelines.
+Designed for point-of-care use, with a mobile-friendly interface and real-time access to current clinical guidelines.

 - ClinicalKey AI by Elsevier offers access to a comprehensive medical content library spanning 75+ specialties, with enterprise-grade security and institutional authentication support.

-Both solutions are SaaS platforms and may require review of institutional data privacy policies before adoption.
+All three are SaaS platforms and may require review of institutional data privacy policies before adoption.
+See our Safety Checklist for governance considerations.

 Choosing the Right Tool